huggingface/simulate/integrations/Unity/simulate-unity/Assets/SimEnv/README.md

 To add functionality to the backend:
 - Create a separate folder.
 For example, `RLAgents`.
 - Add an assembly definition to this folder (Right Click > Create > Assembly Definition).
-- In the assembly definition, add a reference to `SimEnv`.
+- In the assembly definition, add a reference to `Simulate`.
 - In the folder, create a script that implements `IPlugin`.
 For a simple example, look at `IPlugin.cs`, or for a more complex example, see `AgentsPlugin.cs`.

 If this folder is in the Unity project, it will automatically be included in the build.